mblayman/inertia-django-demo/README.md

 It expects you to have a Vite project running and is the glue to bring the Vite app into Django by bridging a Django rendered template as the Vite entry point.

-TODO:

-* [ ] Configure Inertia.js and get a couple of pages going.